ashfaq-khan14/GestureVision-TensorFlow-Powered-Hand-Gesture-Recognition-System/README.md

-Certainly!
-Below is a more detailed README with a tabular format including the directory structure:

 # HandSign TensorFlow Object Detection
 Certainly!
 If you'd like to exclude the configuration file from the table, you can focus on the main aspects of training and inference.
 Here's the revised version: